Fly Tiwi: Destinations

 Flights to and from Darwin International Airport operate out of a dedicated Fly Tiwi terminal located adjacent to the General Aviation apron.

 Fleet

-Fly Tiwi scheduled flights are operated using aircraft drawn from Hardy Aviation's fleet of 32.
+Fly Tiwi scheduled flights are operated using aircraft drawn from Hardy Aviation's fleet of 32 aircraft.
 Typically, twin piston engine, 10 seat Cessna 402 and 404 types are used for regular services.
-Single-engine Cessna 208B Caravan are also utilised for regular services.
+Single-engine Cessna 208B Caravan are also used for regular services.
 The fleet also includes pressurised Fairchild Metro and Cessna 441s, used for longer routes, as well as a number of smaller types that can operate charters for Fly Tiwi.